-The 2020 remediation phase concentration trend analysis performance monitoring will continue to focus on wells in two primary areas of interest:
+The 2021 remediation phase concentration trend analysis performance monitoring will continue to focus on wells in two primary areas of interest:

-- (1) The main former smelter site source areas, including the West Selenium area, North Plant Site Arsenic area, Slag Pile, and Former Acid Plant areas, to evaluate the source area groundwater quality response to remedial measures; - (2) Wells along the downgradient and lateral perimeters of the selenium and arsenic plumes (with a focus on the western plume boundaries to monitor the westward plume shift observed in prior years) to evaluate the downgradient groundwater quality response to remedial measures.
+- (1) The main former smelter site source areas, including the West Selenium area, North Plant Site Arsenic area, Slag Pile, and Former Acid Plant areas, to evaluate the source area groundwater quality response to remedial measures; - (2) Selected wells along the downgradient margins of the selenium and arsenic plumes to evaluate the downgradient groundwater quality response to remedial measures.

-The monitoring wells selected for concentration trend analysis are summarized in Table 2-1, along with the area targeted by each well.
-Twenty-two wells have been selected for concentration trend analysis, to be sampled during both the spring and fall 2020 monitoring events.
+The monitoring wells selected for concentration trend analysis are summarized in Table 2-1, along with the area targeted by each well and the 2021 monitoring frequency.
+Twenty-three wells have been selected for arsenic, selenium, sulfate and chloride concentration trend analysis; ten wells are also included as additional arsenic and selenium trend and plume delineation wells (Table 2-1).
 Well locations are shown on Exhibit 1.
-Groundwater elevation trend analysis will be based on data collected during the spring and fall 2020 comprehensive sitewide water level monitoring events.
+Groundwater elevation trend analysis will be based on data collected during the Spring and Fall 2021 comprehensive sitewide water level monitoring events.

-Temporal trend plots of arsenic, selenium, sulfate, and chloride concentrations, along with groundwater levels, will be prepared and updated as data are collected in 2020, to provide an ongoing delineation of contaminant concentration and water level trends.
+Temporal trend plots of arsenic, selenium, sulfate, and chloride concentrations, along with groundwater levels, will be prepared and updated as data are collected in 2021, to provide an ongoing delineation of contaminant concentration and water level trends.
 Trend analyses will be conducted for the post-operational data set (data collected in 2002 and subsequent years) at each well, including the following two periods: